AdventHealth Celebration: 2002-2019

 On March 14, 2002, Florida Hospital Celebration Health announced that it had applied with the Agency for Health Care Administration for 60 new beds.
 In early June, they were instead given permission to add only 40 new beds.

 On November 11, 2009, construction workers began to build a five-story patient tower at the hospital for a cost of $90 million that would increase the number of patient beds to 120.
 The total cost of the project increased to $100 million, and another $35 million was added when construction on the Nicholson Center For Surgical Advancement began, the Nicholson Center opened on October 6, 2011.
 The Nicholson Center was named in honor of a married couple from Winter Park, Florida who donated $5 million for it.

 In late April 2011, Florida Hospital Celebration Health announced it would increase the number of beds available from 112 beds to 174 beds.
+On November 1, the hospital opened its 234000 sqfoot tower.

+In late September 2012, Florida Hospital announced that it would have a building constructed at its hospital in Celebration, Florida for women's health.

-On November 1, the hospital opened its 234,000-square-foot tower.
-In early October 2013, Florida Hospital Celebration Health opened Celebration Health Women's Institute.
+In early October 2013, the hospital opened Celebration Health Women's Institute.

 In late April 2017, Florida Hospital Celebration Health announced that it would build a patient tower for $80 million, it would open with 76 beds and later increase to 160.

-On July 19, 2018, there was a groundbreaking on a 174,224-square foot five-story patient tower.
+On July 19, 2018, there was a groundbreaking on a 174224 sqfoot five-story patient tower.
 When at full capacity the patient tower would increase the number of beds of the hospital to 400.
 On September 5, Florida Hospital Celebration opened its outpatient infusion center for patients with cancer.

 On January 2, 2019, Florida Hospital Celebration Health rebranded its name to AdventHealth Celebration.
 On November 1, AdventHealth Celebration opened a new pediatrics emergency department with 11 rooms.